skyzh/canvas_grab/README.md

 ## Get started

-Please install Python 3.7+ at first.
+First of all, please install Python 3.7+.

 For macOS or Linux users：